Best Auto Insurance Companies That Don’t Ask for Proof of Garaging in 2025 [Check Out the Top 10 Companies]

 Why do some insurance companies ask for proof of garaging?

 Insurance companies may ask for proof of garaging to determine risks like theft or vandalism, which can influence your premiums.
-Proof of residency for Geico is sometimes needed to confirm your garaging address and ensure accurate pricing.
+Proof of residency for a Geico policy is sometimes needed to confirm your garaging address and ensure accurate pricing.

 What is proof of a garaging address for securing low insurance premiums?